 Examples of the Best Answers

-- My years of experience have prepared me well for this marketing role.
-You mentioned that customer service is a big part of this job; I spent three years working in a high-volume call center, answering customer calls and identifying solutions.
+My years of experience have prepared me well for this position.
+You mentioned that customer service is a big part of this job; I spent three years working in a high-volume call center, answering customer calls, and identifying solutions.

-- I developed extensive skills in working with customers, even when they were distressed.
+I developed extensive skills working with customers even when they were distressed.
 I'm excellent at deescalating situations and finding a way to make the customer happy.
-Our customer satisfaction rating rose 10 percent during my tenure at my previous employer.
-Since the role of your marketing department is to improve customers' impressions of the company, my experience will be an asset to your team.
+Our customer satisfaction rating rose 10% during my tenure at my previous employer.
+Since the role of your marketing department is to improve customers' impressions of the company, my experience would be a great asset to your team.

-- I've had a job every summer since I was 16 years old.
-My primary reason to work was to have some extra spending money, but what I didn't realize was that I was actually sampling careers to see where I fit in.
 I worked as a kennel assistant at a local animal hospital during the summer before my freshman year of college.
-It was then that I discovered what I wanted to do for my career.
-I decided I would to go to college and focus on becoming a small animal veterinarian, and that's what I did.
+It was there I discovered what I wanted to do as a career.
+I decided I would go to college and focus on becoming a small-animal veterinarian, so that's what I did.
 I have been working at the same animal hospital ever since.

-It's important that you practice answering questions, but do not try to memorize your responses.
-You want to sound relaxed and natural.
-Instead of learning your answer line by line, just focus on key points to emphasize to get your point across to the interviewer.
+Don’t memorize your responses.
+It’s important to practice answering questions, but you also want to sound relaxed and natural, so don't try to learn your answers by rote.
+Instead of practicing your responses line by line, just focus on the key points to emphasize to get your point across to the interviewer.

 - What can you do for this company? - Best Answers